About Seersucker

 Other awesome people

-Zach Powers, founder emeritus
+Zach Powers, Founder Emeritus

 Zach Powers, co-founder of Seersucker Live, is the author of the novel First Cosmic Velocity (Putnam, 2019) and the story collection Gravity Changes (BOA Editions, 2017).
 His writing has been featured by American Short Fiction, Lit Hub, The Washington Post, and elsewhere.
 He serves as Artistic Director for The Writer’s Center and Poet Lore, America’s oldest poetry magazine.
 From Savannah, Georgia, he lives in Arlington, Virginia.
 Get to know him at ZachPowers.com.